An Interactive Word Wall

 - Grades: 3–5, 6–8

 I also have added an interactive feature to the wall.
-I add words to the wall when I have time and find it necessary, but occasionally the students come up with more words to put on the wall.
-So I have allowed them to write words for me to tack up.
-Below the word wall I have two small baskets.
+I add words to the wall when I have time and find it necessary, but occasionally students come up with more words to put on the wall.
+Below the word wall, I keep two small baskets.
 One basket contains blank slips of paper and black Sharpies.
 The students take a piece of paper and marker and write the word they want to add and their name on the paper and place it in the other small basket.
 I check the basket about once a day and add the words to the wall.
 If there is a spelling mistake, I ask the student to rewrite the word.

-I feel this works to make sure the word wall has a purpose.
+I feel these ideas ensure the word wall has a purpose.
 It is not forgotten and is, therefore, more useful.